thezultimate/fmu-sumo/README.md

 EnsembleOnDisk: The EnsembleOnDisk object represents an ensemble of reservoir model realisations.
 The object relates to the ensemble metadata.
 Individual files belonging to the ensemble are represented as FileOnDisk objects.
 FileOnDisk: The FileOnDisk object represents a single file in an FMU ensemble, stored on the local disk.

-*Note that this package does not explicitly contain the concept of "realization" or "iteration" which in the FMU context are important layers in the hierarchy.*
+*Note that this package does not explicitly relate to "realization" or "iteration" which in the FMU context are important layers in the hierarchy.*

 # workflow for uploading as a post-process (after ERT instance is gone)
 ```
-from fmu import sumo
+from fmu.sumo import uploader

 # Establish connection to Sumo
-connection = sumo.SumoConnection()
+connection = uploader.SumoConnection()

 # Initiate the ensemble object
-ensemble = sumo.EnsembleOnDisk(manifest_path='/path/to/manifest', sumo_connection=sumo_connection)
+ensemble = sumo.EnsembleOnDisk(

-# Register the ensemble on Sumo (skip this if already registered e.g. in a HOOK workflow in ERT)
+    ensemble_metadata_path="/path/to/ensemble_metadata.yml",
+    sumo_connection=sumo_connection
+    )

 # This uploads ensemble metadata to Sumo
 ensemble.register()

 # Add file-objects to the ensemble
-ensemble.add_files('/globable/path/to/files/*.gri')
+ensemble.add_files("/globable/path/to/files/*.gri")

 # Upload ensemble data objects (files)
 ensemble.upload()